looker/playlists/01_playlists.md

   limit: 500
 </look>

 Next, look at rank the songs within an artist.
 We'd like more popular songs to have lower numbers.
 We've already computed rank_with_artist, let's look at Frank Sinatra's and Joan Baez's top three songs.
-Notice the data problem, there are two 'Frank Sinatra's.
+Notice the data problem, there are two "Frank Sinatra's".

 <look>
   model: playlists